go-external-config/go/README.md

 	cfg/application-live.properties
 	ext/application-live.properties

+## Importing Additional Data

+Application properties may import further config data from other locations using the `config.import` property.
+Imports are processed as they are discovered, and are treated as additional documents inserted immediately below the one that declares the import.

+For example, you might have the following in your `application.properties` file:

+	application.name=myapp
+	config.import=./dev.properties

+This will trigger the import of a `dev.properties` file in current directory (if such a file exists).
+Values from the imported `dev.properties` will take precedence over the file that triggered the import.
+In the above example, the `dev.properties` could redefine `application.name` to a different value.

+An import will only be imported once no matter how many times it is declared.

+## Using “Fixed” and “Import Relative” Locations

+Imports may be specified as _fixed_ or _import relative_ locations.
+A fixed location always resolves to the same underlying resource, regardless of where the `config.import` property is declared.
+An import relative location resolves relative to the file that declares the config.import property.

+A location starting with a forward slash (`/`) is considered fixed.
+All other locations are considered import relative.

+As an example, say we have a `/demo` directory containing our application file.
+We might add a `/demo/application.properties` file with the following content:

+	config.import=core/core.properties

+This is an import relative location and so will attempt to load the file `/demo/core/core.properties` if it exists.

+If `/demo/core/core.properties` has the following content:

+	config.import=extra/extra.properties

+It will attempt to load `/demo/core/extra/extra.properties`.
+The `extra/extra.properties` is relative to `/demo/core/core.properties` so the full directory is `/demo/core/` + `extra/extra.properties`.

+## Property Ordering

+The order an import is defined inside a single document within the properties/yaml file does not matter.
+For instance, the two examples below produce the same result:

+	config.import=my.properties
+	my.property=value

+	my.property=value
+	config.import=my.properties

+In both of the above examples, the values from the `my.properties` file will take precedence over the file that triggered its import.

+Several locations can be specified under a single `config.import` key.
+Locations will be processed in the order that they are defined, with later imports taking precedence.

+> Profile resolution doesn't happen for import.
+The example above would import direct resource `my.properties` and will not pick-up `my-<profile>.properties` variants.
+Directory import is not supported.

+## Importing Extensionless Files

+Some cloud platforms cannot add a file extension to volume mounted files.
+To import these extensionless files, you need to give go-external-config a hint so that it knows how to load them.
+You can do this by putting an extension hint in square brackets.

+For example, suppose you have a `/etc/config/myconfig` file that you wish to import as yaml.
+You can import it from your `application.properties` using the following:

+	config.import=/etc/config/myconfig[.yaml]

 ## Using Environment Variables

 When running applications on a cloud platform (such as Kubernetes) you often need to read config values that the platform supplies.
 Assume there’s an environment variable called `CLUSTER`: